Containers are Linux

 We want run a new chrooted shell and join the already existing

-namespace we created earlier:# Get the previous unshare PPID UNSHARE_PPID=$(ps -ef | grep "sudo unshare" | grep chroot | awk '{print $2}') # Get the previous unshare PID UNSHARE_PID=$(ps -ef | grep ${UNSHARE_PPID} | grep chroot | grep -v sudo | awk '{print $2}') # Get the previous chrooted shell PID SHELL_PID=$(ps -ef | grep ${UNSHARE_PID} | grep -v chroot | grep /bin/sh | awk '{print $2}') # We will enter the previous PID namespace, remount the /proc filesystem and run a new chrooted shell sudo nsenter --pid=/proc/${SHELL_PID}/ns/pid unshare -f --mount-proc=/tmp/alpine-rootfs/proc chroot /tmp/alpine-rootfs/ /bin/sh
+PIDnamespace we created earlier:# Get the previous unshare PPID UNSHARE_PPID=$(ps -ef | grep "sudo unshare" | grep chroot | awk '{print $2}') # Get the previous unshare PID UNSHARE_PID=$(ps -ef | grep ${UNSHARE_PPID} | grep chroot | grep -v sudo | awk '{print $2}') # Get the previous chrooted shell PID SHELL_PID=$(ps -ef | grep ${UNSHARE_PID} | grep -v chroot | grep /bin/sh | awk '{print $2}') # We will enter the previous PID namespace, remount the /proc filesystem and run a new chrooted shell sudo nsenter --pid=/proc/${SHELL_PID}/ns/pid unshare -f --mount-proc=/tmp/alpine-rootfs/proc chroot /tmp/alpine-rootfs/ /bin/shFrom the new chrooted shell we can run a

-PID USER TIME COMMAND 1 root 0:00 /bin/sh 4 root 0:00 unshare -f --mount-proc=/tmp/alpine-rootfs/proc chroot /tmp/alpine-rootfs/ /bin/sh 5 root 0:00 /bin/sh 6 root 0:00 ps -ef
+pscommand and we should see the existing processes from the previous chrooted shell:ps -efPID USER TIME COMMAND 1 root 0:00 /bin/sh 4 root 0:00 unshare -f --mount-proc=/tmp/alpine-rootfs/proc chroot /tmp/alpine-rootfs/ /bin/sh 5 root 0:00 /bin/sh 6 root 0:00 ps -efWe have entered the already existing

-command from the new shell (PID 5) we can see the first shell (PID 1).
+PIDnamespace used by our previous chrooted shell and we can see that running apscommand from the new shell (PID 5) we can see the first shell (PID 1).

 Injecting files or directories into the chroot

 Containers are usually inmutables, that means that we cannot create or edit directories or files into the chroot.
 Sometimes we will need to inject files or directories either for storage or configuration.
-We are going to show how we can create some files on the host system and expose them as read-only to the chrooted shell using mount
+We are going to show how we can create some files on the host system and expose them as read-only to the chrooted shell using mount.

 Create a folder in the host system to host some read-only config files:

-sudo mkdir -p /var/tmp/alpine-container-configs/ echo "Test" | sudo tee -a /var/tmp/alpine-container-configs/app-config echo "Test2" | sudo tee -a /var/tmp/alpine-container-configs/srv-config
+sudo mkdir -p /var/tmp/alpine-container-configs/ echo "Test" | sudo tee -a /var/tmp/alpine-container-configs/app-config echo "Test2" | sudo tee -a /var/tmp/alpine-container-configs/srv-configCreate a folder in the rootfs directory to use it as mount point:

-sudo mkdir -p /var/tmp/alpine-rootfs/etc/myconfigs
+sudo mkdir -p /var/tmp/alpine-rootfs/etc/myconfigsRun a bind mount:

-Run a chrooted shell and check the mounted files:
+sudo mount --bind -o ro /var/tmp/alpine-container-configs /var/tmp/alpine-rootfs/etc/myconfigsRun a chrooted shell and check the mounted files:

 NOTE: You can exit from the already existing chrooted shells before creating this one

-total 8 -rw-r--r-- 1 root root 5 Mar 25 13:28 app-config -rw-r--r-- 1 root root 6 Mar 25 13:28 srv-config
+sudo unshare -p -f --mount-proc=/var/tmp/alpine-rootfs/proc chroot /var/tmp/alpine-rootfs/ /bin/shls -l /etc/myconfigs/total 8 -rw-r--r-- 1 root root 5 Mar 25 13:28 app-config -rw-r--r-- 1 root root 6 Mar 25 13:28 srv-configIf we try to edit the files from the chrooted shell, this is what happens:

-NOTE: We cannot edit/create files since the mount is read-only
+echo "test3" >> /etc/myconfigs/app-configNOTE: We cannot edit/create files since the mount is read-only

-If we want to unmount the files we can run the command below from the host system:
+/bin/sh: can't create /etc/myconfigs/app-config: Read-only file systemIf we want to unmount the files we can run the command below from the host system:

 sudo umount /var/tmp/alpine-rootfs/etc/myconfigs